 If the PDF file creation software prompts for multiple files:

-When printing the entire workbook, you may encounter a problem including the Translations and Reference Dates worksheets.
+When printing the entire workbook, you may encounter a problem including the Translations worksheet.
 The print format of these worksheets is set differently from the other worksheets.
 The PDF creation software will pause the print job at this point, prompting you to create an additional file.
 If this happens, click on “Cancel” for the second file name prompt.
 The first print request will create a file with the questionnaire worksheets excluding these two worksheets.

 If skip arrows print in different locations than how they appear on the screen: